 An affiliate is a publisher with an online presence.
-He can be a blogger, a YouTuber, and influencer present in social media, or anyone with an active email list.
-Basically, an affiliate is a content creator that markets a chosen product with his/her audience.
+He can be a blogger, a YouTuber, an influencer present on social media, or anyone with an active email list.
+Basically, an affiliate is a content creator that markets a chosen product to their audience.

 If you’re a publisher, you probably already use software and other products that may have an affiliate program.
 So why not take advantage of that and start promoting them to your audience?